 Are you bonded and insured?

 Ask to see copies or proof of insurance and bonding.
-Check the dates; call the insurance or bonding company to verify their coverage is in effect.
-A bond is very useful to the homeowner in two ways, first it protects the homeowner against theft by the contractor and their employees, and second, it covers the homeowner in the event the contractor does not finish the job.
+Check the dates; call the bonding/insurance company to verify their coverage is in effect.
+A bond is very useful to the homeowner in two ways, first, it protects you from theft by the contractor and their workers, and second, it covers the homeowner if the contractor does not finish the job.

 A bond will cover any loss due to theft and any cost associated with an incomplete project, most reputable home theater companies will be bonded.

-Ask the home theater company for a copy of their liability insurance policy to cover you and the installer if something should go wrong.
+Ask the home theater company for a copy of their liability insurance policy.
 A minimum $1,000,000 policy is typically best for everyone involved.